siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 2. Triaxial Angular velocity from the gyroscope.
    Depending on whether the data was collected as part of training or testing, the data files are either in
    - ./UCI HAR Dataset/train/Inertial Signals/
    - ./UCI HAR Dataset/test/Inertial Signals/

+   The angular velocity vector measured by the gyroscope for each window sample.
+   The units are radians/second.

   Files for angular velocity (from the gyroscope):
 <table>